Parent page: More about Components and Libraries

 The designer can feel truly empowered by being able to specify Manufacturer Parts that are truly interchangeable at manufacturing time in the context of any usage of that component in their design - the very essence of true part equivalency.
 And it is this intelligent mapping of a component, that turns the humble managed component into a truly Unified Component.
 The unified nature of a managed component, through the chosen part choices made for it, ultimately creates a link from that component, all the way through chosen Manufacturer Part(s), and on to the Vendor (Supplier) Parts that each itself references.
 From the designer's perspective, the component is hooked directly into the supply chain.

-Real-time data is made available – fed back from the relevant parts database – to let the designer know the current costing and availability of the chosen parts, and from all enabled Vendors that sell those chosen parts (as defined in the local Part Catalog).
-And the procurement specialist can also keep abreast of supply-chain information, as it is made available in the server for each component therein.
+Real-time data is made available - fed back from the relevant parts database - to let the designer know the current costing and availability of the chosen parts, and from all enabled Vendors that sell those chosen parts (as defined in the local Part Catalog).
+And not just the designer gets to see this information.
+The procurement specialist can also keep abreast of supply-chain information, as it is made available in the Server for each Component Item therein.

 Re-use in a Design